These quick and easy Dill Cucumber Noodles are a delicious makeover to humble cucumber.

-Including vegetables in our little one’s can be quite a task.
+Including vegetables in our little ones can be quite a task.
 Especially with toddlers, when their preferences change every minute.
 I try to keep things interesting most of the time for my daughter.

 My daughter loves noodles or anything that’s cut into spirals.
 So I bought a vegetable spiralizer and turned every possible vegetable into noodles.
 The result was a happy baby and her mom.
 In this case, it’s cucumber turned into noodles, so Coodles.

 In today’s recipe, I have cut the cucumber into spirals and added yogurt to it.
 For the flavor I have used Chaat Masala, to give it an ethnic tangy taste.
 This mixture of herbs and spices is available at any Indian Grocery stores.

-Cucumber and Dill Noodles can be a great addition to grown up meals too.
+Cucumber and Dill Noodles can be a great addition to grown-up meals too.
 It is a great accompaniment to the Indian or Mediterranean meal.
 Try these with your toddler for their next meal.

-- 1 big cucumbers
+- 1 big Cucumber

-- ⅓ cup yogurt
+- 1/3 cup Yogurt

-- 2 tsp cilantro (chopped)
+- 2 tsp Cilantro (chopped)

-- 2 tsp dill (chopped)
+- 2 tsp Dill (chopped)

-- ¼ tsp chat masala (optional)
+- 1/4 tsp Chat Masala (optional)

-- ¼ tsp sugar
+- 1/4 tsp Sugar

-- A handful of roasted peanuts
+- A handfull of Roasted Peanuts

 - Salt to taste.

-- In a mixing bowl, add all the above-mentioned ingredients along with sliced cucumbers.
+In a mixing bowl, add all the above-mentioned ingredients along with sliced cucumbers.
 Mix everything well.

 Talk to your baby’s Pediatrician before starting any new food.

-© 2014-2016 EasyBabyMeals.
+© EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.

 Passing this recipe along to my cousin – she has a picky toddler who seems like like cucumbers so far (I’m not ashamed to admit that as an adult this looks delish! haha)